 What to Wear

-Choosing an outfit to wear to work can be tough enough but deciding on what to wear for photographs that will be displayed in your home and cherished by generations of your family members can be downright frighting.
-I am definitely not a fashion guru (luckily, I have a 5 year old that is) but I do have some advice that will help you decide what is best for you on picture day.
+I am definitely not a fashion guru (luckily, I have an 8 year old that is) but I do have some advice that will help you decide what is best for you on picture day.

 Newborn sessions are unique because newborn skin is sensitive to textures and color.
 Sessions at the studio are bright and airy and I wrap the baby in soft cotton wraps.
 It is best for parents and siblings as well as the baby to wear light colors, something as simple as a white t-shirt and jeans can look perfect against newborn baby skin.
 I provide all of the blankets and wraps for the newborn but please do bring along any important family heirloom or a cute stuffie, anything that is special to your family that you would like to incorporate into the portraits.

-Now - color, texture and pattern - I do not like to limit the creativity that color, pattern and texture can add to a photo so I will give some basic advice.
+Color, texture and patterns!
+I do not like to limit the creativity that color, pattern and texture can add to a photo so I will give some basic advice.

 Color: Work with the same color scheme.
 If you love a light colored sweater, have the family coordinate with pastels and light colors.
 Maybe your kiddo has a bold red sweater that he loves to wear (and is super cute), pick other primary colors to coordinate your outfit.